 - To reduce risk of mortality, commence gentamicin administration within 1 hour of recognising sepsis. - If creatinine is known use the online calculator or app (preferred method).
-The guidelines in Box 2 (below) can be used if the online calculator is not available.
-The dose amount is based on estimated creatinine clearance (Box 1) and actual body weight or a corrected dosing weight (CDW) if the patient is obese (Box 2). - If creatinine is not known give 7 mg/kg gentamicin (maximum 600 mg) or, if chronic kidney disease (CKD) 5, give 2.5 mg/kg (maximum 180 mg) on advice of senior staff.
-Calculate the dose using actual body weight or corrected body weight if the patient is obese. - Give the recommended dose by infusion in 100 mL sodium chloride 0.9% over 1 hour and ensure the time of administration is noted on the medicine chart.
+The guidelines in Table 1 (below) can be used if the online calculator is not available.
+The dose amount and dosage interval are based on estimated creatinine clearance (Box 1) and actual body weight. - If creatinine is not known use an initial dose of 5 mg/kg gentamicin (maximum 400 mg) or, if chronic kidney disease (CKD) 5, use 2.5 mg/kg (maximum 180 mg) on advice of senior staff.
+Calculate the dose using actual body weight. - Give the recommended dose by infusion in 100 mL sodium chloride 0.9% over 30 minutes and ensure the time of administration is noted on the medicine chart.